antonio-decaro/antonio-decaro/README.md

 ### Hi there 👋 I'm Antonio!🇮🇹
 I'm a Master Student of Computer Science at University of Salerno.

-I'm a code enthusiast particularly focused on Cloud Computing and Algorithms.
+I'm a code enthusiast particularly focused on Cloud Computing, High Performance Computing, and Algorithms.

 I love coding and playing videogames!